stratapp/stratapp-website/_posts/2019-06-25-employee-engagement-without-business-performance-is-a-fail-business-performance-without-employee-engagement-is-a-fail.md

 date: 2019-06-18T05:25:12.000+00:00
 layout: post
-title: employee engagement without business performance is a fail; business performance without employee engagement is a fail.
+title: employee engagement without business performance is a fail; business performance without employee engagement is a fail
 seo_title: Gallup's Q12 Index on measuring employee engagement
 seo_description: 'Gallup''s Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp.'